 Many courses at the University of Portsmouth let you do a year’s work placement, short-term placements, or a self-employed placement.

-These provide excellent opportunities to gain high-level experience, an insight into a particular job role, and make useful contacts.
+These provide excellent opportunities to gain high-level experience, insight into a particular job role, and make useful contacts.
 The experience looks good on your CV and a large number of students get graduate jobs with their placement employer.

 You’ll spend your placement working for an employer or setting up and working on your own business.
 It gives you the chance to experience what it’s like working in your potential career and allows you to apply the knowledge and skills you’ve learned in your degree.